 “Even with this month’s losses in managerial recruitment, we are way ahead of where we were three years ago,” says Tony Lee, publisher, CareerCast.com.
 “The hope is that we're having a short-term blip on a path that will lead to greater job opportunities emerging through the year.”

 How do we determine these numbers?

-The CareerCast.com/JobSerf Employment Index calculates the number of available managerial job openings each month by surveying a wide range of local and national job boards across the U.S, with all results hand-counted and checked for duplication by a team of researchers.
-What does an overall Index score of 110.6 for April 2011 mean?
+The CareerCast.com/JobSerf Employment Index calculates the number of available managerial job openings each month by surveying wide range of local and national job boards across the U.S, with all results hand-counted and checked for duplication by a team of researchers.
+What does an overall Index score of 101.3 for April 2012 mean?
 The Index measures employment activity against a base score of 100, which represents the volume of job openings during the same period in 2007.
 A score higher than 100 means that there are more available jobs than in 2007, while one below 100 means that job seekers now have fewer opportunities available.
-Over the past 40 months, the CareerCast.com/JobSerf Index is higher at 110.6 than in April of 2007
+The CareerCast.com/JobSerf Index is higher at 101.3 than it was April of 2007.

 |Index Month||Index Score||Monthly Change|